demattosanthony/bunbox/apps/www/content/docs/installation.md

 ## Create a New Project

-The fastest way to get started is with `bun create`:
+Create a new project with `bun create`:

 ```bash
 bun create bunbox my-app